ibm-cloud-docs/vmwaresolutions/shared/shared_iam-integration.md

 After the IAM integration is enabled, you can use single sign-on to log in to the VMware Cloud Director console.
 1. In the {{site.data.keyword.vmwaresolutions_short}} console, click **VMware Cloud Director console**.
-2. From the log in panel, click **SIGN IN WITH SINGLE SIGN-ON** to log in to the console.
+2. From the log in pane, click **SIGN IN WITH SINGLE SIGN-ON** to log in to the console.

 ## Related links
 {: #shared_set-iam-related}